 Part-time work while you study

 Even if you choose to study full time, you may still be able to help to fund your studies by taking on a part-time job.
 Many students opt for this method, fitting work around their studies and working longer hours during the holiday periods.

-Once society starts to recover from the pandemic you could find work both on and off campus.
+When it comes to looking for a job, you may be able to find work both on and off campus.
 For example, you could take on bar, restaurant, retail or promotions work.
 Alternatively, your university may be looking for students to take on administration or customer service roles in the campus library, shop, bar, careers service or students' union.
+Explore student jobs at university.

 Wages from part-time work can contribute to study or living costs, but alone probably won't be enough to cover your expenses, so research alternative sources of postgraduate funding.